- E learning and Traditional learning bifurcation

 Teachers are only able to remotely monitor students to a certain extent, making it ineffective at times.
 ELearning on the other hand is more flexible and students are not pressed for time.

-Traditional Learning vs E Learning – a World of Information
+7. Traditional Learning vs E Learning – A World of Information

 The traditional classroom learning system most definitely involves reading books and writing notes.

-This practice of referring books, researching, and writing notes are exclusive to the classroom-type of setup.
+This practice of referring books, researching, and writing notes is exclusive to the classroom-type of setup.
 This helps in mastering examination answering patterns.

 E-learning with online referral notes does not have the same impact as printed books and notes.
 Online learning involves vast research options that can often lead to more information than actually required.